nnaumenko/metaf/docs/sphinx/api_reference.rst

 					 - if descriptor FZ (freezing) is present, the weather phenomena must contain FG (fog), or the precipitation type which is potentially may freeze: UP (undetermined precipitation), or RA(rain), or DZ (drizzle); other precipitation may be present alone with specified above, e.g. ``FZRASN`` (freezing rain and snow) is valid, while ``FZSNPL`` (freezing snow and ice pellets) is not valid;

+CloudType
+^^^^^^^^^

+.. cpp:class:: CloudType

+	Specifies type of the cloud in the layer, base height, and sky coverage (okta).

+	.. cpp:enum-class:: Type

+		Type/genus of clouds.

+		.. note:: Also includes weather phenomena causing obscuration such as rain, fog, blowing snow, etc. used in Canada in addition to clouds.

+		.. cpp:enumerator:: NOT_REPORTED

+			Type of the cloud is not reported or not known.

+		.. cpp:enumerator:: CUMULONIMBUS

+			Cumulonimbus clouds.

+		.. cpp:enumerator:: TOWERING_CUMULUS

+			Towering Cumulus clouds.

+		.. cpp:enumerator:: CUMULUS

+			Cumulus clouds.

+		.. cpp:enumerator:: CUMULUS_FRACTUS

+			Cumulus fractus clouds.

+		.. cpp:enumerator:: STRATOCUMULUS

+			Stratocumulus clouds.

+		.. cpp:enumerator:: NIMBOSTRATUS

+			Nimbostratus clouds.

+		.. cpp:enumerator:: STRATUS

+			Stratus clouds.

+		.. cpp:enumerator:: STRATUS_FRACTUS

+			Stratus fractus clouds.

+		.. cpp:enumerator:: ALTOSTRATUS

+			Altostratus clouds clouds.

+		.. cpp:enumerator:: ALTOCUMULUS

+			Altocumulus clouds clouds.

+		.. cpp:enumerator:: ALTOCUMULUS_CASTELLANUS

+			Altostratus castellanus clouds.

+		.. cpp:enumerator:: CIRRUS

+			Cirrus clouds.

+		.. cpp:enumerator:: CIRROSTRATUS

+			Cirrostratus clouds.

+		.. cpp:enumerator:: CIRROCUMULUS

+			Cirrostratus clouds.

+		.. cpp:enumerator:: BLOWING_SNOW

+			Blowing snow (used only in Canada).

+		.. cpp:enumerator:: BLOWING_DUST

+			Blowing dust (used only in Canada).

+		.. cpp:enumerator:: BLOWING_SAND

+			Blowing sand (used only in Canada).

+		.. cpp:enumerator:: ICE_CRYSTALS

+			Ice crystals (used only in Canada).

+		.. cpp:enumerator:: RAIN

+			Rain (used only in Canada).

+		.. cpp:enumerator:: DRIZZLE

+			Drizzle (used only in Canada).

+		.. cpp:enumerator:: SNOW

+			Snow falling from the clouds (used only in Canada).

+		.. cpp:enumerator:: ICE_PELLETS

+			Ice pellets (used only in Canada).

+		.. cpp:enumerator:: SMOKE

+			Smoke (used only in Canada).

+		.. cpp:enumerator:: FOG

+			Fog (used only in Canada).

+		.. cpp:enumerator:: MIST

+			Mist (used only in Canada).

+		.. cpp:enumerator:: HAZE

+			Haze (used only in Canada).

+	**Acquiring the data**

+		.. cpp:function:: Type type() const

+			:returns: Type of the cloud or obscuration or :cpp:enumerator:`Type::NOT_REPORTED`` if cloud type is not specified or cannot be included in this format.

+		.. cpp:function:: Distance height() const

+			:returns: Height of the cloud base; may be a non-reported value if the base height is not reported or cannot be included in this format.

+		.. cpp:function:: unsigned int okta() const

+			:returns: Sky coverage in 1/8th (e.g. 3 okta means that this cloud covers 3/8 of the sky).

+	**Validating**

+		.. cpp:function:: bool isValid() const

+			:returns: ``true`` if the octa value is in range 1 to 8, and ``false`` otherwise.

 Group
 -----